Written by: Taher Kameli, Esq.

 The decision by Judge Briones was viewed by the Plaintiffs’ lawyers in the case as an important limitation on presidential power.
 Kristy Parker, counsel for Protect Democracy, a nonpartisan nonprofit which represented the Plaintiffs in the case, said, “Throughout history, democracies have been felled by overzealous leaders who sought to aggrandize their own powers under the banner of real or imagined ‘emergencies.’
 Our Founders were wise enough to anticipate that danger and created a strong separation of powers to prevent that from happening here.

 Today’s ruling vindicates the Founders’ wisdom and confirms that the president is not a king and that he cannot override Congress’s power to decide how to appropriate funds”.
 Stuart Gerson, former Acting U.S. Attorney General, and co-counsel for the Plaintiffs in the case, said, “As someone who served in government under a Republican administration, I never imagined a Republican president would attempt to expand executive power this far by overriding the appropriations power that belongs to Congress.
 I hope today’s ruling will prompt Republicans in Washington to recommit to the checks and balances that have defined our Republic and protected our freedom”.

 The El Paso County, Texas case shows how immigrants can use Federal immigration litigation as a potential tool to protect immigrant rights, regardless of whether located in Texas, California, or any other state.
-To so successfully utilize Federal immigration litigation, immigrants need to retain an attorney, such as the Law Offices of Kameli and Associates, which has had years of experience and success in Federal immigration litigation.
-If you need assistance with any immigration issue, please contact the Law Offices of Kameli and Associates, at firstname.lastname@example.org or 312-233-1000, for representation.
+To so successfully utilize Federal immigration litigation, immigrants need to retain an attorney, such as Kameli Law, which has had years of experience and success in Federal immigration litigation.
+If you need assistance with any immigration issue, please contact the Kameli Law, at firstname.lastname@example.org or 312-233-1000, for representation.